EAGLE: Expert-Augmented Attention Guidance for Tuning-Free Industrial Anomaly Detection in Multimodal Large Language Models: Additional Analysis and Results

-\textbf{Extreme Value Distributions.} The goal of extreme value theory (EVT) is to model the statistical behavior of extreme events.
-A classical result established by Fisher and Tippett~\cite{fisher1928limiting} and later formalized by Gnedenko~\cite{gnedenko1943distribution} states that if $X_1, \dots, X_n$ are independent and identically distributed (i.i.d.) random variables with a common distribution function $F$, and

-denotes their maximum, then under mild regularity conditions, the properly normalized maximum converges in distribution to a non-degenerate limit law $G(x)$.
-This limiting law is called an \textbf{Extreme Value Distribution (EVD)}, which takes the following general form:

-where $\gamma$ is known as the \textit{extreme value index}, determining the shape of the tail behavior.
-All extreme values of common standard distributions follow one of these forms of $G_{\gamma}(x)$, depending on their original distribution $F(x)$.

-In the context of industrial anomaly detection, the applicability of EVT is further supported by the characteristics of commonly used inspection datasets.
-In many industrial settings, image acquisition is conducted under strictly controlled conditions, such as fixed illumination, viewpoint, and background.
-As a result, normal samples within the same category tend to exhibit limited intra-class variation and can be reasonably approximated as being drawn from a common underlying distribution.
+\textbf{Conditions for EVT applicability.} In the context of industrial anomaly detection, the characteristics of commonly used datasets provide strong support for the applicability of EVT.
+Industrial images are typically captured under strictly controlled conditions, including fixed illumination, viewpoint, and background, resulting in limited intra-class variation among normal samples that can be reasonably approximated as being drawn from a common underlying distribution.

-Under this assumption, the image-level anomaly score of a normal sample, which is defined as the maximum over patch-level anomaly scores(Eq.~\ref{max_distance_2}), naturally corresponds to an extreme statistic(Eq.~\ref{eq:evt}).
-According to EVT, the distribution of such maxima can be well modeled by an extreme value distribution, regardless of the specific form of the underlying patch-level score distribution, provided mild regularity conditions are satisfied.
-This property makes EVT particularly suitable for modeling the tail behavior of anomaly scores derived from normal training data.
+Under this assumption, the image-level anomaly score of a normal sample, defined as the maximum over patch-level anomaly scores (Eq.~\ref{max_distance_2}), naturally corresponds to an extreme value statistic (Eq.~\ref{eq:evt}).
+According to EVT, the distribution of such maxima can be effectively modeled by an extreme value distribution regardless of the specific form of the underlying patch-level score distribution, provided mild regularity conditions are satisfied.
+This property makes EVT particularly well-suited for modeling the tail behavior of anomaly scores derived from normal training data.

-In our setting, the anomaly scores computed from unsampled patches of normal training images form a large collection of extreme observations.
-Fitting an extreme value distribution to these scores allows us to capture the statistical characteristics of normal extremes and estimate a decision threshold in a principled manner.
-Samples whose anomaly scores deviate significantly from this distribution are therefore more likely to correspond to true defects, providing a statistically grounded basis for anomaly discrimination.
+\textbf{Empirical validation across datasets.} Tab.~\ref{tab:per-class} presents per-class performance comparisons between PatchCore and EAGLE across six industrial datasets, and Tab.~\ref{tab:app mmad} reports the average performance of EAGLE on different tasks of the MMAD benchmark.
+As illustrated in Fig.~\ref{fig:as_all}--\ref{app:as-rad}, the intra-class anomaly score distributions of MVTec, VisA, BTAD, RAD, and MPDD are empirically better aligned with EVT-based thresholding, and EAGLE achieves consistently strong performance on these datasets.
+In contrast, the intra-class distributions of MVTec-LOCO (Tab.~\ref{tab:per-class} and Fig.~\ref{fig:as_all}~(c)) and GoodsAD (Tab.~\ref{tab:app mmad} and Fig.~\ref{fig:as_all}~(d)) deviate from the EVT assumption, leading to less reliable threshold estimation and consequently degraded detection performance, which is consistent with our theoretical analysis.